ianlewis/www.ianlewis.org/en/_posts/2009-08-30-annoying-things-about-django.md

 and potential security problem if you have people using the admin who aren't fully trusted.

-# Applications Don't Have Their Own Settings.
+# Applications Don't Have Their Own Settings

 This means that other applications can't easily add settings (types etc.) to other applications.
 This results in situations like